 If some users engage a lot with your brand, empower them, onboard them even!
 Give a chance to their own initiatives, after all, they’re part of the culture you’re building.

-Last but not least, even if you target a large market, start communicating to a niche audience.
+Last but not least, even if you target a large market, start communicating with a niche audience.
 It’ll allow you to study them & later scale things up.

 PROVE that you understand the culture BETTER than the COMPETITION!